-Component 1.
-40% Devising Performance and written portfolio.

-Component 2.
-20% Performance of a pre-2,000 scripted text
+- Component 1.
+40% Devising Performance and 2,000 word written portfolio coursework. - Component 2.
+20% Performance of two pre-2,000 scripted texts

 Component 3.
-40% Written exam where interpretation and evaluation of a studied play and seen live performance
+40% Written exam where students interpret and evaluate a section of a studied play and review a previously seen live performance